Luxembourg calls time on bank secrecy with EU states

 Luxembourg's announcement leaves Austria as the only country not fully signed up to savings directive rules.
 Its finance minister said this week she would "fight like a lion" to defend the country's banking secrecy regime.

-But Chancellor Werder Faymann signalled an easing of Vienna's hardline stance, saying on Tuesday that Austria would join Luxembourg for talks with the EU on how to crack down on cross-border tax cheats.
+But Chancellor Werder Faymann signaled an easing of Vienna's hardline stance, saying on Tuesday that Austria would join Luxembourg for talks with the EU on how to crack down on cross-border tax cheats.

 The European Commission warned Austria on Monday that its banking secrecy would put it in a "lonely and unsustainable position" if it did not adopt the same rules as other countries in sharing data on foreign depositors.